My crock pot is one of my least expensive and most used time-saving tools in my kitchen. I find that I use my slow cooker at least four times a week.

-If walking in the kitchen and finding your home-cooked meal ready and waiting sounds likes a good idea to you, you’ll love the convenience of using a slow cooker.
+If walking into the kitchen and finding your home-cooked meal ready and waiting sounds likes a good idea to you, you’ll love the convenience of using a slow cooker.
 Place your ingredients in your crock pot, and it will do the work for you while you are away or while you sleep.
 You don’t need to watch it, stir it, worry about it burning, and your meal is ready when you are.

 How to Choose the Right Slow Cooker